 Paul is an Associate Professor in the Department of Political Science at Montana State University-Bozeman in the United States and serves as the Extension Community Development Specialist in the Montana Local Government Center.
-His areas of expertize are: community development, local governance, public participation, deliberative democracy, policy analysis, qualitative research methods, tourism, leadership training and natural resource policy.
+His areas of expertise are: community development, local governance, public participation, deliberative democracy, policy analysis, qualitative research methods, tourism, leadership training and natural resource policy.
 He is proficient in Nepali and French.
 Paul is a member of the National Association of Community Development Extension Professionals http://www.nacdep.net/

 Anita is a Past Vice President of IACD.
 She is co-founder and Director (Community Initiatives) of the Pan Himalayan Grassroots Development Foundation, a voluntary organisation in India which promotes holistic river basin development through active engagement of communities in the central and western Himalayan regions.
 She is also the Founder-Chairperson of a for-profit Producers Company with 2,000 marginalised women shareholders engaged in sustainable livelihoods improvement efforts.